frank-123/KNIME-BigData-RaspberryPi-AWS/README.md

 Open the web console of the **Spark Jobserver** in a standard browser via: `http://<IP-address>:8090`

 ## KNIME Workflow
-The KNIME workflow is available in this repository (see **knwf file**).
+The KNIME workflow is available in this repository (see [**knwf file**](https://github.com/frank-123/KNIME-BigData-RaspberryPi-AWS/blob/master/Standalone_Spark_1_6_x_on_Raspi3B.knwf)).
 To start the workflow please install KNIME 3.5.x or higher together with the **Big Data extensions** (via *File* menu within the KNIME GUI).
 Then import the workflow (right-click on an existing workflow group).
 Before you start, make sure that you adapt the settings of the **Create Spark Context** node with your own IP address.
 All other nodes can remain unchanged - also the **File Reader** node because the IRIS dataset is included in the workflow directory.

 This workflow includes already the famous [IRIS dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) for two data mining processes: **k-means clustering** and **principle component analysis**.
 The parts of the workflow marked in light red do not run on the local PC, but remotely in the Spark environment on the Raspberry Pi. for these parts KNIME is "just" the control center for the processes within the *Big Data* environment - and KNIME is easy to use without any deeper knowledge of the languages Java, Scala, etc.

-## How was the image prepared?
+## How was the image created?
 The preparation of the provided image is described in this chapter.
 If you do not want to download the provided image, we can prepare the **Spark** system on your own following the description in this chapter.

 ### Preparation of the Raspi